 By default, they are kept for 30 days.

 If using ArcGIS Online, tracks are kept for 30 days and the retention period can't be configured.

-- If using ArcGIS Enterprise, download and install Track Viewer for ArcGIS.
+- If using a version of ArcGIS Enterprise earlier than 10.8, download and install Track Viewer for ArcGIS.

 This installs the Track Viewer web app, which allows administrators to share location tracks with other members of the organization.
 It's already available in ArcGIS Online.
 See View tracks for more information.